Key takeaways

 Once you’ve decided that an alternative to a college degree is the route you’re going to take, think about your long-term goals and passions.
 If you think that a college education may still be in your near future, consider a gap year volunteering or working to take some time to figure out what it is you’re truly passionate about.

 If you’re interested in a specific trade or career, a coding boot camp or an apprenticeship would be the better option.
 There’s still a financial commitment, but it’s often less than that of a four-year degree.
-Plus, there are plenty of companies that offer private student loans for career programs if you need help paying for your program.
+While there are plenty of companies that offer private student loans for career programs, you’ll want to avoid taking on more debt than you can manage.
+Be sure you explore your options to ensure you’re getting the best student loan for your needs.